Rotatable Antenna-Enabled Mobile Edge Computing: System Model And Problem Formulation

-where constraint (\ref{eq:P1_const1}) imposes the unit-norm constraints on receive beamforming vectors; (\ref{eq:P1_const2}) specifies the maximum zenith angle that each RA is allowed to adjust and (\ref{eq:P1_const3}) ensures that $\vec{\mathbf{f}}_n$ is a unit vector; (\ref{eq:P1_const4}) ensures that the computation offloaded data size is an integer within the range from 0 to $L_k$ for the $k$-th device; (\ref{eq:P1_const5}) and (\ref{eq:P1_const6}) restrict the range of the edge computing resources allocated to each device.
-Due to the strong coupling variables and the non-convex constraints, problem (P1) is non-convex and difficult to handle.
-To solve this problem, we propose an AO algorithm to iteratively optimize the four blocks of variables.
+where \eqref{eq:P1_const1} imposes the unit-norm constraints on receive beamforming vectors; \eqref{eq:P1_const2} and \eqref{eq:P1_const3} constrain the RA deflection range and unit-norm pointing vectors, respectively; \eqref{eq:P1_const4} ensures that the offloaded data size is an integer within $[0,L_k]$; and \eqref{eq:P1_const5}--\eqref{eq:P1_const6} restrict the edge computing resources.
+Due to the strongly coupled variables and non-convex constraints, problem (P1) is difficult to solve directly.
+Thus, we propose an AO algorithm to iteratively optimize the four variable blocks.